awanmbandi/aws-real-world-projects/README.md

     - Name: `EC2-AmazonS3ReadOnlyAccess`
     - Click `CREATE`

+## STEP 8.1 (NOTE):
+- We're going to create a single ``WEBSERVER`` and ``APPSERVER`` to test the app deployment.
+- Once we test and confirm that everything is working fine and the application is accessible, we're going create Golden AMIs from the APP and WEB server Infra
+- Once we have the Golden AMIs, we'll use that to implement H.A with Autoscaling

 ## STEP 9: Create Webservers and Apservers Launch Templates
 ### Create Webserver Launch Template
 - Naviagte to EC2/Launch Configuration